kathyskead/getting-cleaning-data-project/README.md

 The variables in "xData" are assigned names from the features.txt dataset.

 #Step 5:
-The subjectData, xData and yData are then combined into a single dataset "data" by useing the bind.cols() function.
+The subjectData, xData and yData are then combined into a single dataset "data" by using the bind.cols() function.

 #Step 6:
 All duplicate variables are dropped from the combined dataset using the !duplicated() function.